-The Texas Education Agency has not released to school districts final program entitlements for the 2022 - 2023 school year; However, TEA has released tentative planning entitlements.
-HISD has already begun planning, prioritizing, and renewing the process for programs to be funded for 2022 - 2023.
-No major program changes are projected to be included in the applications.
+The Texas Education Agency has not released to school districts final program entitlements for the 2023 - 2024 school year.
+HISD has already begun planning, prioritizing, and renewing the process for programs to be funded for 2023 - 2024 with anticipated HISD Board approval Thursday, June 7, 2023.

-All programs supported by these funding sources must adhere to the "supplement, not supplant" requirement to ensure that state and local support for programs remains at least constant and are not replaced by federal funds.
+All programs supported by these funding sources must adhere to the "supplement, not supplant" requirement to ensure that state and local support for programs remains at least constant and is not replaced by federal funds.